 In 2021. the City of Greenfield, in partnership with American Transmission Company, installed a Pollinator Habitat along the ATC utility corridor adjacent to Kulwicki Park.
 We planted .75 acre of low-growing, native plants (mesic mix) in the utility right-of-way (follow hyperlink).

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

-Greenfield has been recognized as a Tree City USA for 26 years (as of 2021).
+Greenfield has been recognized as a Tree City USA for 27 years (as of 2021).
 The City of Greenfield has the longest active Tree City "Growth Award" in Wisconsin (follow hyperlink).

 F. Demonstrate that your community enforces an ordinance that requires domestic cats to be kept indoors, on a leash, or in an enclosure to prevent them from preying on birds and other wildlife and spreading disease.